The Beau Brummels: Introducing the Beau Brummels and The Beau Brummels, Volume 2 (1965)

-The band's debut single, "Laugh, Laugh" entered the U.S. Billboard Hot 100 singles chart in January 1965.
+The band's debut single, "Laugh, Laugh" entered the U.S. Billboard Hot 100 singles chart in January 1965, making them the first successful San Francisco rock band of the 1960s.
 As the song climbed the charts, many listeners assumed The Beau Brummels were British, due to the band's name and musical style, which recalled such bands as The Beatles and The Zombies.

 The comparisons were bolstered by Donahue and Mitchell, who had the band dress in Beatlesque suits and spread rumors that the band was indeed British.